Fahaddz/reaction-sync/README.md

 1. Load your Base and React sources and sync as usual.
 2. When you return, click "Load Last" in the Quick Start header to load the most recent pair, or load the same pair manually to see a Resume prompt.
-   - For YouTube/direct links, the app now reliably restores the exact time by initializing players, seeking, briefly play-pausing to commit the seek, then re-seeking before syncing.
+   - For YouTube/direct links, restore is reliable via start-time cueing and a single post-init sync.
-3. For local files, the browser will ask you to re-select the files (required by browser security).
-After selection, resume will apply.
+3. For local files, a small overlay lists the exact filenames to pick and offers “Choose Base/React” buttons.
+Select the files to continue (browser requirement).
+4. Use the 💾 button (next to FR) to manually save the current time/delay/volume/position at any moment.
-4. Click "Clear Saved" to remove stored progress.
+5. Click "Clear Saved" to remove stored progress.

 Retention & limits: up to 2 pairs, auto-pruned after 7 days.